Title: Danny Phantom: Hunting in the Night.

 Jacqueline was still sitting beside the being.
 What is it? she wondered.
 Is it an animal?
-Could it be a ghost?
+A ghost?
 Although she couldn't prove it, she couldn't get rid of the feeling that she was looking at a male creature of, well, of whatever species he was from.

 The being was not very tall, she estimated that he was about five feet in length, not including his long tail.
-His skin was covered with a black fur, grizzled with grey, and he had powerful claws on both his feet and hands.
+His skin was covered with a black fur, grizzled with grey and patches of green, and he had powerful claws on both his feet and hands.
 His chest, as well as the end of his legs and arms was covered with dark green armor parts outlined with a blood-red edge.
 The creature's head intrigued her the most.
-He was wearing a dark green helmet that seemed to resemble a wolf of some sort, with a mask attached to it covering his face except for the eyes.
+He was wearing a dark green helmet that seemed to resemble a wolf of some sort, with a mask attached to it covering his snout except for the eyes and lower jaw.
 Also, there seemed to be four white spikes attached on top of the helmet.
 They were flat, had a wide base at the bottom, were long, pointed, sharp and jagged along their length.
 Furry, pointy ears were visible at both sides of his head, sticking out of his helmet through two holes.

 There was a strange symbol in the centre of the chest plate, reminding her of a capital 'J,' giving of an eerie golden glow.
 She also noticed a pulsating red line that was visible between the small openings of his light grey, bony tail.

 "Who are you?" she softly spoke to the being.
 She stretched out her hand and carefully clasped his left hand.